Bill Ritchie Artwork in the

 You can see variations of this print in these patrons'

-You can get this 24:40 minute "live" video of the process of Bill printing this print.
-Pricing is available from www.printmakingworld.com/printmakingvideos.html, and the printed transcript can now be downloaded free by selecting:
+You can see this 24:40 minute "live" video of the process of Bill printing this print and the transcript is free:

 See the Patron's List for more peoples' collections - click here